new-atlantis-labs/Living-Oceans/README.md

 # 🌊 `Living Oceans`

-Welcome to the Oceanomics tools being built by New Atlantis
+Welcome to the Living Oceans Project

 ## 📲 Contact
 Please reach out with any comments, concerns, or discussion regarding this repo.